Call

 Note: Keep printed copies of both permits with you during the trek.
 Checkpoints at Kande, Pothana, and Deurali will require verification.
 Himalayan Dream Team handles all necessary arrangements for a smooth and legal trekking experience.

-Accommodation on Mardi Himal Trek
+Food and Accommodation on Mardi Himal Trek

 Mardi Himal Base Camp Trek Itinerary